Mordaunt Hall

 Mordaunt Hall (1 November 1878 – 2 July 1973) was the first regularly assigned motion picture critic for The New York Times, working from October 1924 to September 1934.

-His writing style was described in his Times obituary as "chatty, irreverent, and not particularly analytical. […] The interest of other critics in analyzing cinematographic techniques was not for him."
+His writing style was described in his Times obituary as "chatty, irreverent, and not particularly analytical. [...]
+The interest of other critics in analyzing cinematographic techniques was not for him."

-Biography
+Early life

-Born Frederick William Mordaunt Hall in Guildford, Surrey, England, and known to his friends as "Freddie", he later claimed his full name was Frederick Wentworth Mordaunt Hall.
+Born Frederick William Mordaunt Hall in Guildford, Surrey, England, and known to his friends as "Freddie", he later said his full name was Frederick Wentworth Mordaunt Hall.
 His father was a school headmaster in Tottenham.

+Early career

 Hall immigrated to the United States, residing in New York, in 1902 and worked as an advance agent for Buffalo Bill's Wild West show from around 1907, by which time he was already referred to as "an old newspaper man."
-In 1909 the theater impresario Oscar Hammerstein I accused Hall and another reporter of assaulting him outside New York's Knickerbocker Hotel.
+In 1909, theater impresario Oscar Hammerstein I accused Hall, another New York Press reporter, and a bookmaker of assaulting him.
 The case was suspended when Hammerstein left for Europe.
-He worked at the New York Press from 1909 to 1914, when he joined the New York Herald.
+Hall worked at the New York Press from 1909 to 1914, then joined the New York Herald.